lkingland/kn-plugin-func/docs/reference/func_deploy.md

 	  to disable pushing.
 This could be used, for example, to trigger a redeploy of a service without needing to build, or even have the container available locally with 'func deploy --build=false --push==false'.

+		To push to an insecure registry, such as a local testing registry which is not secured by TLS, use --insecure-registry.

 	Remote
 	  Building and pushing (deploying) is by default run on localhost.
 This